RozMeg/Iris-Multiclassification-Shiny-App/README.md

 # Iris-Multiclassification-Shiny-App
-Shiny app for classifying Species in Iris for STAT6969 Assignment 9

 These are the files for a homework assignment in my Practical Data Science class from my Biostatistics program in which we had to create an R Shiny App for multiclassification using the ubiquitous Iris data set.
 Much of this code is borrowed from the sample code our instructor provided.